crisperdue/prooftoys-site/content/language-intro.md

 The language has only expressions, which are often referred to as _terms_.
 A statement in the language is just an expression whose value is boolean, so either true or false.
-Given an expression and the definitions of the names used in it, it is easy to tell if the expression has a boolean value and so can be interpreted as a statement.

 ## Expression syntax